nomadicTree/scripts/README.md

   User <YOUR LDAP USERNAME>
 ```

+Next, you should ensure you can connect to bassenthwaite via SSH without a password.

-Then, you should probably add the script to your path.
+Finally, you should probably add the script to your path.

 You must be on the Opsview network for this script to work.